visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Once the test suite has run, the results can be found in the ``output/html`` directory.
-Open ``output/html/index.html`` in a web browser to view the test suite results.
+There, you will find an ``index.html`` file entry that you can use to browse all the results.

 If you want to restrict the amount of parallelism used in running the test suite you can do so with the ``-n`` command line option.
 By default, the test suite will be run using all the cores on your system.